zarusz/SlimCluster/README.md

 ## Roadmap

-> This is a new project and still a work in progress!
+> This a relatively new project!

 The path to a stable production release: